Big Show: Unified WWE Tag Team Champion (2008–2010)

 On February 17, 2008, at No Way Out, a much slimmer looking Big Show made his return to WWE television, attempting to attack Rey Mysterio after his World Heavyweight Championship match with Edge but got into a physical confrontation with boxer Floyd Mayweather Jr. after Mayweather came from the crowd to challenge Big Show.
 The confrontation ended with Mayweather breaking Big Show's nose with a punching combination.
 Big Show lost to Mayweather at WrestleMania XXIV on March 30 by knockout after a shot to the jaw with brass knuckles.
-He then turned face in a feud with The Great Khali, defeating him at Backlash on April 27.
+Big Show then turned face in a feud with The Great Khali, defeating him at Backlash on April 27.

 At One Night Stand on June 1, Big Show defeated CM Punk, John Morrison, Chavo Guerrero and Tommy Dreamer in a Singapore Cane match to become the number one contender for the ECW Championship at Night of Champions on June 29.
-During the bout, he received a black eye and deep gash along the eyebrow, which required stitches after Morrison swung a Singapore cane to his knee, which caused Big Show to fall with the steps.
+During the bout, Big Show received a black eye and deep gash along the eyebrow, which required stitches after Morrison swung a Singapore cane to his knee, which caused him to fall with the steps.
 As he fell, the steps accidentally moved to the right, which hit Big Show in the eye.
-He failed to win the title in a triple threat match at Night of Champions after champion Mark Henry pinned Kane.
+Big Show failed to win the title in a triple threat match at Night of Champions after Mark Henry pinned Kane to win the title.

 Big Show was then assigned to the SmackDown brand, where he turned heel by siding with Vickie Guerrero in her ongoing feud with The Undertaker, attacking him at Unforgiven on September 7.
-He defeated The Undertaker by knockout at No Mercy on October 5.
+Big Show defeated The Undertaker by knockout at No Mercy on October 5.
 However, Big Show lost to The Undertaker in a fan-voted Last Man Standing match at Cyber Sunday on October 26 and a casket match at Survivor Series on November 23.
 On the December 5 episode of SmackDown, Big Show lost to The Undertaker in a steel cage match to end their feud.
 At No Way Out on February 15, 2009, Big Show competed in an Elimination Chamber match for the WWE Championship, but was eliminated by Triple H.